Mailman (City Letter Carrier)

 Can I stop receiving letters from a particular sender?

-Asked by Lois over 9 years ago
+Asked by Lois almost 10 years ago

 I am not sure if you can.
 An option is to contact the sender by phone or another means and request to not be sent any mail.
 If the mail is First class you can write "refused" on the envelope and it will be returned to the sender.
 Generally any mail that is sent as Presorted Standard (bulk mail) will just get discarded at the local PO if you write "refused" on the mail.
 The sender would never know you didn't want that mail.
 I'd just recommend that you discard/recycle any mail you don't want.
 For the most part customers I deliver mail to don't refuse many letters and probably just throw away anything they don't want.
 If they give it back to me I handle it as above (either discard the PO where I work or return it to the sender).